ralouat03/StockSentimentProject/README.md

 ## Overview

 This project establishes an end-to-end pipeline to collect, process, and structure real-time social and news sentiment data with the goal of predicting short-term stock market movements.
 It focuses on pharmaceutical and defense sector stocks, specifically Pfizer, Moderna, Lockheed Martin, and Raytheon.
+This README details, first, how to run, then, the phases of the project to its completion.

+## How to Run

+(IMPORTANT) In order to replicate getting 'sentiment.db', users must provide their own API credentials by creating a `.env` file in the project root.
+A template in the root is provided as `.env.example`.
+Edit, and insert valid API keys.

+Then, run `run_phase1.bat` & `run_phase2.bat`

+You now have a `sentiment.db` :)

 ---